-Teachers are to use the Early Years Foundation Stage: Development Matters' and 'Birth to Five Matter' documents to inform their PSHE planning, alongside the condensed Kapow scheme of work as appropriate.
+Teachers are to use the Early Years Foundation Stage: Development Matters' and 'Birth to Five Matters' documents to inform their PSHE planning, alongside the Condensed Kapow PSHE Scheme of Work as appropriate.
 Teachers are to ensure children access age-appropriate activities and achieve the expected Good Level of Development within the aforementioned areas.